3 min read

-This past April, I went on my second trip with Tempest Tours, a storm chasing company.
+I recently went on a trip with Tempest Tours, a storm chasing photography company.
 We spent the week in Texas chasing tornadoes and supercell storms.
 There were two drivers and a tour director who were all meteorologists along with eight participants on the tour.
 Several of the participants were serious photographers but everyone was a lover of storms.

 We met every morning in our hotel with the meteorologists.
 They have access to online weather models which they used to decide where we needed to be later in the afternoon.
 We would then pile into the vans with all our gear and drive, sometimes as much as three hundred miles.
 As we approached the area where the storms were, you could feel the adrenaline rush as “the chase” was on.